 Majors are focused on the scientific understanding of animal care and husbandry, production of food animals, and the preservation, processing , and presentation of that food.
 Learning occurs in these areas of study through close interaction between faculty and student, numerous opportunities for hand-on learning experiences, and related work experiences or internships.

-If you are trying to contact the Department Chair, an instructor, or the Office Assistant, there is a Faculty button on the top right side of this page that will give you faculty phone numbers and schedules.
+If you are trying to contact the Department Chair, an instructor, or the Office Assistant, there is a Faculty button on the top left side of this page that will give you faculty phone numbers and schedules.

 Don't know who you need to contact: